sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 #### Blueprints: High Availability

 Cloudbreak always tries to validate that a blueprint not to include multiple master services into different host groups.
 However, this exact setup is required for HA clusters.
-To overcome this, you can disable blueprint validation in the UI, but you must include the necessary configurations.
+To overcome this, you can disable blueprint validation in the UI (using an advanced option in the Create Cluster wizard > Choose Blueprint), but you must include the necessary configurations.

->>>>TO-DO: Where can you disable that in the UI?

 #### Blueprints: Wrong HDP Version